berenger-eu/tbfmm/paper/paper.md

 The periodicity consists of considering that the simulation box is repeated in all directions, as shown by \autoref{fig:periodicillu}.
 Computing the FMM algorithm with periodicity is usually done in two steps.
-In the first one, the regular algorithm and tree are used, however, when the algorithm needs cells outside of the boundaries, it selects cells at the opposite side of the simulation box.
+In the first one, the regular algorithm and tree are used.
+When the algorithm needs cells outside of the boundaries, it selects cells at the opposite side of the simulation box.
 While in the second step, a numerical model is used to compute a potential that represents the world outside the simulation box.
 Such a model could be the Ewald summation [@407723].